pascallaliberte/customcharts.dev/src/index.md

 For one week that your pre-purchase (availabilities listed below), I'll be around to code the chart you'd like.

 * It'll be coded in chart.js, or in d3.js, or in raw svg+html
-* It'll be outside your codebase, I'll invite you on a repo I'll create on my GitHub accoun t
+* It'll be outside your codebase, I'll invite you on a repo I'll create on my GitHub account
 * It'll be licensed MIT on that repo, but the repo will be private between the two of us
 * You drive the decisions, I implement and I make it good
 * We will communicate over GitHub issues and a GitHub project